epam/Indigo/bingo/lucene/README.md

  java -jar target/benchmarks.jar
  ```

- <b>NB</b>: It is highly recommended to close all other apps for better test results
+ <b>NB</b>: It is highly recommended to close all other apps for more accurate test results